Twig6943/AffinityOnLinux/Guides/Lutris/Guide.md

 - [ElementalWarrior](https://github.com/Twig6943/ElementalWarrior-wine-binaries/releases) (Recommended) (Just right click and extract)

+- [Wine-tkg-affinity](https://github.com/daegalus/wine-tkg-affinity/releases) also works with Lutris but if you're going to use that you gotta edit the .yaml yourself.

 ## 2. Install Lutris (Flatpak recommended)

 Install Lutris using either **Flatpak** or **AppImage**.